-Timothy Bowles is an Assistant Professor of Agroecology and Sustainable Agricultural Systems in the Department of Environmental Science, Policy, and Management.
+Timothy Bowles is an Associate Professor of Agroecology and Sustainable Agricultural Systems in the Department of Environmental Science, Policy, and Management.
 His research focuses on how increasing reliance on biodiversity can create productive, healthy and resilient agricultural systems, drawing on agroecology, soil ecology, and biogeochemistry.

 Susana Matias is a Cooperative Extension Specialist in the Department of Nutritional Sciences and Toxicology.
 Her research concentrates on food security, as well as obesity and diabetes prevention, through nutrition education and behavioral change interventions.
 Dr. Matias’ research is particularly focused on women, children, and immigrant and farmworker populations.